 It’s true.
 Customer Experience drives revenue growth and profit growth.
-It’s the “new black” of business strategy.
+It’s “the new black” of business strategy.

 In 2016 they repeated the exercise and compared the financial and customer experience index results of two competitors from five major industries.
-Once they normalised the revenue data they built models that calculated the compound annual growth rates (CAGR) for the ten companies from 2010 to 2015.
+Once they normalised the revenue data, they built models that calculated the compound annual growth rates (CAGR) for the ten companies from 2010 to 2015.
 They found that the CX leaders in all five pairs of companies outperformed their relative CX laggard counterparts.
 The total growth rate of all CX leaders to that of all CX laggards represented a 14% advantage.
 In two industries – cable and retail, leaders outperformed laggards by up to 26%.

 5 keys to improving CX and driving growth

-Here’s five key ways you can help your contact centre team to improve CX and the flow on effect of increased customer loyalty and profits.
+Here’s five key ways you can help your contact centre team, to improve CX and the flow-on effect of increased customer loyalty and profits.

 1. Provide instant access to relevant data

-A typical contact centre agent might use 20 or more disconnected applications reported Kate Leggett at Forrester Research.
+A typical contact centre agent might use 20 or more disconnected applications per day, reported Kate Leggett at Forrester Research.
 This creates delays and frustration for agents on calls when they have multiple windows to sort through, particularly if they come across duplicate records or incorrect customer information.
 Rather than keep customers waiting while they peruse lots of disjointed data, give them fully integrated data.